El Alamein

-El Alamein (العلمين, /arz/) is an Egyptian city in the northern Matrouh Governorate.
+El Alamein (Note: (العلمين, /arz/)) is an Egyptian city in the northern Matrouh Governorate.
 Located on the Mediterranean Sea, it lies 106 km west of Alexandria and 300 km northwest of Cairo.
-The town is located on the site of the ancient city Antiphrai (Ἀντίφραι).
-The city is divided into three main areas: El Alamein, Sidi Abdel Rahman, and Tel El Eis village.
+The city is divided into three main areas: El Alamein, Cidi, and Tal El Eis village.

-The city's economy is mainly based on its natural resources of petroleum, which is explored by several Egyptian companies, and the tourist areas where a number of luxury hotels and tourist resorts are located, such as the tourist town of Marina.
+The city's economy is mainly based on its natural resources of petroleum, which is explored by several Egyptian companies, and the tourist areas where many luxury hotels and tourist resorts are located, such as the tourist town of Marina.